zlogic/mendix-docs/content/en/docs/control-center/security/software-composition.md

 * **Technical Contact**: This shows the Technical Contact of the app.
 * **Target Cloud**: This shows the type of the cloud where the deployment package is deployed.
 Currently, only Mendix Free Cloud and Mendix Cloud (including Mendix Cloud Dedicated) are supported.
 * Column customization ({{% icon name="view" %}}): You can customize the columns of the list by clicking the {{% icon name="view" %}} icon and adjusting the selection of the check boxes.
-* **View details**: Click this opens the [Component Summary](#component-summary) page, if it is available.
+* **View details**: Click this opens the [Component Usage](#component-summary) page, if it is available.
 The **View details** button is grayed out when an SBOM is not available for the selected application environment.
 Ensure you are on a compatible runtime version and create a new deployment package in order to get component visibility here.

 To export the information of selected items in the list to an Excel file, select the check boxes of the items in the list, and then click {{% icon name="office-sheet" %}} **Selection Export** that appears at the bottom of the page.

-### Component Summary {#component-summary}
+### Component Usage {#component-summary}

-On the **Overview** tab, if you click **View Details** for an item in the list, the **Component Summary** page opens.
+On the **Overview** tab, if you click **View Details** for an item in the list, the **Component Usage** page opens.
 This page shows the components of the selected app environment for your easy visual consumption.

 {{< figure src="/attachments/control-center/software-composition/component-summary.png" >}}